 Fund Accounting Salary Guide 2022

 Investment accountants have been, and for the foreseeable future, will continue to be in great demand.
-Since the onset of the COVID 19 pandemic, talent shortages have heightened within investment accounting with demand outstripping the supply of quality candidates.
+Since the onset of the COVID-19 pandemic, talent shortages have heightened within investment accounting with demand outstripping the supply of quality candidates.
 A war for local talent has ensued with Australian borders being closed, a pan-industry theme, including as mentioned recently in a broader investment operations market update.
-Financial year end was a challenge for many firms due to tightly-resourced investment accounting teams, compounded by the shortage of contractors to assist over the critical periods.
-As funds become more complex in nature, CPA and CA qualified investment accountants are having more success than those who are not qualified.
+Financial year-end was a challenge for many firms due to tightly resourced investment accounting teams, compounded by the shortage of contractors to assist over the critical periods.
+As funds become more complex, CPA and CA-qualified investment accountants are having more success than those who are not qualified.

 Investment Accounting: Salary and Market Update